Giving your loved one time and space to process the breakup can afford you both a renewed perspective.

 The no contact phase is just one part of the relationship recovery process.

 Time apart — in itself — is unlikely to change your ex’s mind.
-And even if it did, and you get back together afterwards?
+And even if it did, and you get back together afterward?
 You risk repeating history with a relationship destined to fail.
 Again!

 Breaking up is bad enough.
 Breaking up again is worse.